habla-liaa/ser-with-w2v2/README.md

 ### Requirements:

-We recommend running these scripts using a virtual environment like Anaconda, which should have Tensorflow 2.4.1 and PyTorch 1.7.1 installed.
+We recommend running these scripts using a virtual environment like Anaconda with Python 3.8, which should have Tensorflow 2.4.1 and PyTorch 1.7.1 installed.

 Install required python packages:
 ```